 SSIS Data Flow Destinations

 Inside the Data Flow, destinations accept the data from the Data Sources and from the transformations.
 The architecture can send the data to nearly any OLE DB–compliant Data Source, a flat file, or Analysis Services, to name just a few.
 Like sources, destinations are managed through Connection Managers.
-The configuration difference between sources and destinations is that in destinations, you have a Mappings page (shown in Figure 4-9), where you specify how the inputted data from the Data Flow maps to the destination.
+The configuration difference between sources and destinations is that in destinations, you have a Mappings page, where you specify how the inputted data from the Data Flow maps to the destination.
 As shown in the Mappings page in this figure, the columns are automatically mapped based on column names, but they don’t necessarily have to be exactly lined up.
 You can also choose to ignore given columns, such as when you’re inserting into a table that has an identity column, and you don’t want to inherit the value from the source table.

 In SQL Server 2014, you can start by configuring the destination first, but it would lack the metadata you need.
 So, you will really want to connect to a Data Flow path.
 To do this, select the source or a transformation and drag the blue arrow to the destination.
 If you want to output bad data or data that has had an error to a destination, you would drag the red arrow to that destination.
-If you try to configure the destination before attaching it to the transformation or source, you will see the error in Figure 4-10.
+If you try to configure the destination before attaching it to the transformation or source, you will see the error in Figure below.
 In SQL Server 2014, you can still proceed and edit the component, but it won’t be as meaningful without the live metadata.

 The Excel Destination is identical to the Excel Source except that it accepts data rather than sends data.
 To use it, first select the Excel Connection Manager from the Connection Manager page, and then specify the worksheet into which you wish to load data.